Skip to main content

 Physical Infrastructure

-Located in the Divina Providencia neighborhood of Laureles Canyon, the UC SAN DIEGO-DIVINA Community Station operates in a community center building owned by our nonprofit partner Colonos de la Divina Providencia.
+Located in the Divina Providencia neighborhood of Laureles Canyon, the UCSD–Divina Community Station operates in a community center building owned by our nonprofit partner Colonos de la Divina Providencia.

 Learn More